-The Assisted Living Waiver Program is an Ohio Medicaid program that covers the cost of certain services provided in assisted living residences for eligible state residents.
-The Assisted Living Waiver Program is popular both with the state as it reduces costs, and with participants as they prefer the flexibility and recreational activities that group living provides.
+The Assisted Living Waiver Program is an Ohio Medicaid program that covers the cost of care in assisted living facilities for eligible residents.
+The waiver program is popular both with the state, as it reduces costs, and with participants, as they prefer the flexibility and recreational activities that group living provides.
 However, that popularity has a downside.

 The program has a waiting list that can extend for months.
-Although not unusual for Medicaid waivers to have a waiting list, in Ohio, it exists for a different reason.
-The bottleneck is not with an enrollment cap, instead there exists a limited number of slots because assisted living providers have been slow to come on board to this program.
+Although it’s not unusual for Medicaid waivers to have a waiting list, in Ohio it exists for a different reason.
+The bottleneck is not with an enrollment cap.
+Instead, there exists a limited number of slots because assisted living providers have been slow to come on board to this program.
 The reimbursement rate offered by Ohio Medicaid is presumably significantly less than the private pay price for residency at their communities.

 Level of Impairment

 When a married person’s spouse requires the additional care provided in an assisted living environment, then only his or her spouse’s income is considered when assessing eligibility.
-If the healthier spouse (also called a community spouse) at home has little income in his or her name, then the applicant’s income may be used to top-up the at-home spouse’s monthly income.
-As of 2019, this figure may be as much as $3,160.50 / month.
-This is called a Monthly Maintenance Needs Allowance and is meant to ensure the community spouse has enough income in which to adequately live.
+If the healthier spouse (also called a “community spouse”) at home has little income in his or her name, then the applicant’s income may be used to supplement the at-home spouse’s monthly income.
+As of 2022, this figure may be as much as $3,435 a month.
+This is called a Monthly Maintenance Needs Allowance and is meant to ensure the community spouse has enough income on which to live adequately .

-In addition to case management, this program pays for the cost of assisted living in approved residences, but does not include the monthly fees for room and board.
+In addition to case management, this program pays for the cost of care in approved assisted living residences, but it does not include the monthly fees for room and board.
 Services provided in assisted living include:

 The Assisted Living Waiver can also provide financial assistance to help persons currently residing in nursing homes to transition into an assisted living residence.

 The Assisted Living Waiver Program is managed by the Ohio Department of Aging and is available to residents statewide.
-As previously mentioned, waiting lists for enrollment often exist and not all assisted living communities in Ohio accept the Medicaid waiver.
-A statewide list of certified residences is available on this webpage and more general information about the assisted living waiver is available here.
+As previously mentioned, waiting lists for enrollment often exist, and not all assisted living communities in Ohio accept the Medicaid waiver.
+Search for certified residences here.
+More general information about the assisted living waiver can be found here.